Griffen8280/Rock64HASSIOSetup/README.md

-# Rock64 I2C LCD
+# Rock64 Hass.io Installer
-Setup an I2C LCD screen on a Rock64 running dietpi OS and the PiHole application
+Setup an I2C LCD screen on a Rock64 running a debian-OS and the Home-Assistant Application

 This project came out of repurposing a Iconikal Rockchip SBC Recon Sentinel which includes the following:
 1. Rock64 SBC (1G of RAM)